Hard problem of consciousness: Overview

-Cognitive scientist David Chalmers first formulated the hard problem in his paper "Facing up to the problem of consciousness" (1995) and expanded upon it in The Conscious Mind (1996).
+Cognitive scientist David Chalmers first formulated the hard problem in his 1995 paper, "Facing up to the problem of consciousness", and expanded upon it in The Conscious Mind (1996).
 His works provoked comment.
 Some, such as philosopher David Lewis and Steven Pinker, have praised Chalmers for his argumentative rigour and "impeccable clarity".
-Pinker later said, in 2018, "In the end I still think that the hard problem is a meaningful conceptual problem, but agree with Dennett that it is not a meaningful scientific problem.
+In 2018, Pinker said: "In the end I still think that the hard problem is a meaningful conceptual problem, but agree with Dennett that it is not a meaningful scientific problem.
 No one will ever get a grant to study whether you are a zombie or whether the same Captain Kirk walks on the deck of the Enterprise and the surface of Zakdorn.
 And I agree with several other philosophers that it may be futile to hope for a solution at all, precisely because it is a conceptual problem, or, more accurately, a problem with our concepts."
 Daniel Dennett and Patricia Churchland, among others, believe that the hard problem is best seen as a collection of easy problems that will be solved through further analysis of the brain and behaviour.
 Consciousness is an ambiguous term.
 It can be used to mean self consciousness, awareness, the state of being awake, and so on.
-Chalmers uses Thomas Nagel's definition of consciousness: "the feeling of what it is like to be something."
-Consciousness, in this sense, is synonymous with experience.
+Chalmers uses Thomas Nagel's definition of consciousness as "the feeling of what it is like to be something".
+In this sense, consciousness is synonymous with experience.